-All practicum instructors are licensed.
-As such, group consultation time spent during practicum class can be counted towards students' predoctoral internship application hours as "case conference" or "case consultation" (a support category, not a client intervention category).
-For example, if within a three-hour practicum class, two (2) hours are spent doing didactic instruction and one (1) hour is utilized in group consultation (typically, group presentation, discussion, and clinical case consultation), then the student may "count" 1 hour towards "case consultation" for that week.
-At the beginning of each course, the specific practicum instructor will let students know what portion of time per class will comprise "case consultation" versus other activities, such as didactics.
+Group consultation time spent during practicum class can be counted towards students' predoctoral internship application hours as "case conference" or "case consultation" (a support category, not a client intervention category).
+Up to one (1) hour may be counted weekly in Time2Track (T2T).
+For example, if within a three-hour practicum class, two (2) hours are spent doing didactic instruction and one (1) hour is utilized in group consultation (typically, group presentation, discussion, and clinical case consultation), then the student may "count" one hour on T2T towards "case consultation" for that week.
+At the beginning of each course, each practicum instructor will let students know what portion of time per class will comprise "case consultation" versus other activities, such as didactics.
+T2T hours are approved by practicum supervisors, not by the practicum instructor.